awslabs/aws-well-architected-labs/Security/200 - CloudFront with WAF Protection/Lab Guide.md

 3. Click Get Started in the Web section.
 ![cloudfront-getstarted](Images/cloudfront-get-started.png)
 4. Specify the following settings for the distribution:
-  * Enter the EC2 public DNS name you recorded from your instance launch.
+  * In **Origin Domain Name** enter the EC2 public DNS name you recorded from your instance launch.
   ![cloudfront-create-distribution](Images/cloudfront-create-distribution.png)
   * In the distribution Settings section, click AWS WAF Web ACL, and select the one you created previously.
   ![cloudfront-distribution-settings](Images/cloudfront-distribution-settings.png)